Longway2018/longway2018.github.io/README.md

 1. Fork the repository
 2. Create a new branch with your changes
-3. Submit a pull request to merge your changes into the main branch
+3. Submit a pull request to merge your changes into the main branch if have any idea i will be happy to hear.

 ## License